Ingrid L. Moll

-Ingrid Lynn Moll (born April 17, 1973) is a Judge of the Connecticut Appellate Court.
+Ingrid Lynn Moll (born April 17, 1973) is an American lawyer who has served as a judge of the Connecticut Appellate Court since 2018.

 Biography

 Moll earned her Bachelor of Arts in Political Science and French in 1995 from Wheaton College.
 She subsequently received her Juris Doctor from the University of Connecticut School of Law in 1999.
 While in law school, Moll served as Editor-in-Chief of the Connecticut Law Review.